nicholascioli/generator-meanjs-scrud/README.md

 That will generate a scaffold located in `modules/MODULE_NAME` that is **identical** to the example articles module.
 This is all that this module does at the moment.

-Feel free to fork and add on to this module while an official MEAN.js is still not available.
+Feel free to fork and add on to this module while the official MEAN.js is still not available.

 ## License